-- We will spend the afternoon on a game drive through the national park, and spend the night on the edge of the western escarpment of the Great Rift Valley.
+- We will then spend the afternoon on a game drive through the Lake Manyara National Park, and spend the night on the edge of the western escarpment of the Great Rift Valley.

 Overnight: Ngorongoro Farmhouse or comparable

-- The Ngorongoro Crater is the world’s largest unbroken volcanic caldera which is often referred to as the 8th wonder of the world.
-The crater is 610 meters deep.
-Breathtaking views of scenery and game can be witnessed from both the crater rim and within the crater floor.
-It is estimated that over 25,000 larger mammals, mainly zebra and wildebeest, exist within the crater itself.
-The crater is home of the BIG 5: Elephant, African Buffalo, Leopard, Black Rhinoceros, and Lion, as well as Zebras, Cheetahs, Hippos, Hyenas, and a variety of other wild animals in their natural environment.
+- The Ngorongoro Crater is the world’s largest unbroken caldera which is often referred to as the 8th wonder of the world.
+The crater is 610 meters deep, hosts breathtaking views, and over 25,000 larger mammals, mainly zebra and wildebeest.
+The crater is also home to the BIG 5: Elephants, African Buffalo, Leopards, Black Rhinoceros’, and Lions, as well as Cheetahs, Hippos, Hyenas, and a variety of other wild animals in their natural environment.
 This unique environment is a UNESCO World Heritage Site.

-- During our full day drive in the crater we will stop for a picnic lunch.
+- During our full day drive in the crater we will stop for a scenic picnic lunch.

 - Overnight: Ngorongoro Farmhouse or comparable

 - After arriving in Arusha we continue on to the Cultural Heritage Center.
-Enjoy plenty of time to wander around the Cultural Heritage Center and art gallery, then we will have lunch.
+You will have plenty of time to explore the Cultural Heritage Center and art gallery, then we will regroup to have lunch.

-- We will pay a visit to the Human Outreach Project: Kilimanjaro Kids Community in the afternoon before heading to day rooms to rest and freshen up before international departures.
+- We will pay a visit to the Human Outreach Project: Kilimanjaro Kids Community in the afternoon where you will be given a day room to rest and freshen up before international departures.
+(JRO)